isambard-sc/brics_jupyterhub_envs/README.md

 ### Container images

-When launching a dev environment using the [launcher script](./jh_slurm_pod.sh), local container images are built for JupyterHub and Slurm.
+When launching a dev environment using the deployment scripts local container images are built for JupyterHub and Slurm.

 The container images use the [base images](#base-images) as a starting point and have three [build stages][multi-stage-builds-docker-docs]: `stage-base`, `stage-dev`, and `stage-prod`.

 The `stage-base` stage contains build steps common to both the dev and prod builds. `stage-dev` and `stage-prod` each use `stage-base` as the starting point and customise the `stage-base` image for use in dev or prod environments, respectively.
 This allows the dev and prod container images to be built from a common base.

-The dev environment [launcher script](./jh_slurm_pod.sh) builds container images that target the `stage-dev` build stage.
+The dev environment deployment scripts build container images that target the `stage-dev` build stage.

 [multi-stage-builds-docker-docs]: https://docs.docker.com/build/building/multi-stage/